cor-mobile-robotics/docker_intro/README.md

 sudo groupadd docker
 sudo usermod -aG docker $USER
 ```
-Where you have to change $USER to your own user name.
 Now restart your machine and check if the permission warning is gone when you run,
 ```
 docker ps
 ```
+Sometimes you have to specify the $USER variable on your own in case this didn't work.
+So remove the variable and change it to your computer name.

 ## Tutorials